Do you ever hear people say, “Lighten up…don’t take yourself so seriously…”? When I hear people say these things to me I think two things:

-What are the messages we hear when we relax, take a vacation, play, or (whisper voice here) call in sick to take a “mental health day” (shhhhh)?
+When we take a vacation, play, or (whisper voice here) call in sick to take a “mental health day” (shhhhh)?
 Is there a part of us that judges ourselves for being less that 100% committed to the work ethic that we use to approve of or prove ourselves?
 Does having fun or relaxing signal not being productive, signal being immature, or signal not meeting our or others expectations?

 What if having fun or relaxing or not taking ourselves so seriously signaled living and enjoying life?
 What if we could re-record those tapes that run between our ears that tell us we have to be perfectionists, be productive, and meet all of those obligations?